rogervinas/TryHackMe/rooms/adventofcyber2024.md

 BSSID=$(sudo iw dev wlan2 link | grep "Connected to" | awk '{print $3}')
 echo $SSID, $BSSID
 ```

+## Day 12: Web timing attacks - If I can’t steal their money, I’ll steal their joy!

+**What is the flag value after transferring over $2000 from Glitch's account?**

+Just follow the instructions!

 ## Day 13: Websockets - It came without buffering!
 It came without lag!